“How To Stop A Shih Tzu From Being Aggressive?” – It’s Good That You’ve Asked!

 All you have to do, really, is when your shih tzu does something wrong or behaves badly, let him or her know immediately by looking him in the eyes and saying “No!”, firmly but calmly and possibly accompanied by a pointing finger.
 This must be done immediately after the offense so that the shih tzu associates the admonishment with his actions, otherwise he will have no idea why he is being scolded.
 It must also be done persistently and consistently as I have said before so that the dog learns by repetition.

 If your shih tzu insists on continuing with the bad behavior, then you may have to put him on time out.
-Calmly place your shih tzu in a crate, a fenced off corner of the room or a separate room on his own for a few minutes.
+Calmly place your shih tzu in a crate, a fenced-off corner of the room or a separate room on his own for a few minutes.
 During this period there must be no contact at all, not even eye contact, with your shih tzu by you or anyone else in the house.
 This gives him time to think about what he has done and why he is there, isolated from the rest of the pack.
 Shih tzu, like most dogs, don’t like to be alone and, when he realizes what his happening, will stop behaving in a way that ends up with him on time out.
-After five to ten minutes, if he has calmed down, you can let him out.
+After three or four minutes, if he has calmed down, you can let him out.
+It’s best not to leave him any more than five minutes as after this time he will no longer associate his punishment with his actions.

 When training your shih tzu not to misbehave this way you must also teach him the correct way to behave by encouraging good behavior with rewards.
 As you assert yourself as leader of the pack, your shih tzu will only be too eager to behave in a way that pleases you, so let him know when he does.
 These rewards can vary from simply reassuring him with a “Good boy!” and a pat on the head to presenting him with his favorite toy or a new toy to rewarding him with treats.
 You will learn yourself, through trial and error, which reward to give for which behavior.
 Again, you must be persistent and consistent with this action.